yousef19-meet/y2s18-html/README.md

 ### 3. Check of with an instructor or TA.

 ### Extra: Make it pretty!
-Play around with your web page, changing styles and adding more content.
-Think about how you want things to be organized, and you div to do so.
+Play around with your web page, changing the styles and adding more content.
+Think about how you want things to be organized, and use div to do so.